 Masonry restoration specialist Christine Azzoli told CBS2 that “deadlines and pressures” from contractors can sometimes cause construction workers to take risks.
 “It’s always been a dangerous profession,” said Azzoli, “but If you’re given the time and proper equipment, you have a better chance of working safely.”

 There are many different ways a fatal construction accident in New York can occur, including:

 - Falling Hazards

 - Vehicle Accidents

 - Heat Stroke and Overexertion

 Were you hurt in a construction accident?
-The attorneys at Hach & Rose, LLP, are committed to representing workers who’ve been hurt in New York, and we’re ready to stand up and fight for you.
-Our experienced legal team has a history of results, including a $13 million verdict for an injured union painter who fell from a ladder and sustained a traumatic brain injury, and a $12.8 million verdict for a worker who suffered from a neck injury due to a construction company’s negligence.
+The attorneys at Hach & Rose, LLP are committed to representing workers hurt in New York.
+We’re ready to stand up and fight for you.
+Our experienced legal team has a history of results, including a $13 million verdict for an injured union painter who fell from a ladder and sustained a traumatic brain injury.
+A $12.8 million verdict for a worker who suffered a neck injury due to a construction company’s negligence.